CONSELF/conself-docs/content/manual/simulation-process.md

 Type the first part of the application name to filter the available choices.
 {{% /notice %}}

-On the right handside, it is possible to access previously created simulation which have not been erased yet.
-All the data are in fact stored using the cloud [space available]({{< ref "simulation-process.md#disk-management" >}}) according to your cloud account.
+On the right handside, it is possible to access previously created simulations which have not been erased yet.
+All the data are in fact stored using the cloud [space available]({{< ref "simulation-process.md#disk-management" >}}) according to your active subscription.

 - *Selection of case*: the user can open a previously created case from the drop-down list.
 	- *Open* button redirects the user to the section/step where they left the last time that particular case was edited.

+It is possible also to have an overview of recent activities in the platform, i.e. finished steps and cases using the *Activity* button on top of this page.
+This button opens a further window which shows a list of recently submitted steps, with the information regarding each of them.

+{{< figure src="/images/ActivitySummary.png" alt="Recent activities notification" title="Recent activities notification" class="figure-50">}}

 The bottom part of this page is actually peculiar because it gives quite a few information about the steps which are submitted to the system to be processed.